 Turn the fabric right side in and fold the fabric above the zipper down 2 1/2″.
 This allows room for the 1″ sewn border that we will add at the end.
 (If you put the zipper on the edge, you can’t add the 1″ border.)
 Pin both sides and sew a 1/2″ seam on both sides.
 Be sure to open the zipper about 6″ before you sew the edges or you won’t be able to turn it right side out!
 (I found this out the hard way on the first one)

-For reference, I made three different pillows.
+For reference, I made three different pillow covers.
 One with each of the vintage linens and one plain one.
 All three are pictured below.